 Microsoft Outlook price: Starting at $6.99/month as part of Microsoft 365 Personal or $6/user/month as part of Microsoft 365 Business Basic.

-The best menu bar icon for Apple's Calendar
+The best menu bar icon for Apple Calendar

 Calendar 366 II (macOS, iPhone, iPad)

 You can open the calendar by clicking the menu bar icon or by using a global keyboard shortcut.
 Adding events is quick, thanks to natural language processing, and you can view your appointments in a variety of ways.
-The default puts an agenda view below a monthly calendar, but there are other views offered: year, month, agenda, week, week with agenda, and even the current day.
+The default puts a list of your upcoming events below a monthly calendar, but there are other views offered: year, month, agenda, week, week with a list of events, and even the current day.

 And everything about the app is customizable.
 There are numerous color schemes, for example, and you can change up the font and layout to your liking.
 The menu bar item can be an icon or replace your system clock.